GVPortes/GVPortes/README.md

 Hi!
 My name is **Gabriel Portes**, I’m 24 years old and I’m from Santos Dumont (MG), Brazil.
 I’m currently pursuing a degree in **Software Engineering** and dedicating myself daily to building solutions that combine technology, continuous learning, and purpose.

-With previous experiences as a technical operator at a natural gas compression station (Enerflex), software engineering intern (ArcelorMittal), English teacher, and administrative assistant, I’ve developed a solid foundation in responsibility, communication, and problem-solving — skills I now apply to the programming world.
+With previous experience as a technical operator at a natural gas compression station (Enerflex), software engineering intern (ArcelorMittal), English teacher, and administrative assistant, I’ve developed a solid foundation in responsibility, communication, and problem-solving — skills I now apply to the programming world.

 💡 I’m focused on becoming a well-rounded developer, fluent in modern technologies and software engineering best practices.
 My goal is to work in innovative companies, contributing to **impactful projects** and **collaborative teams**.